amitkumar-Github8/Serverless-Resume-Parser/README.md

 ```
 Unable to get object metadata from S3.
 Check object key, region and/or access permissions.
 ```
-**Cause:**
-- The Lambda function (Textract) couldn't access the PDF in the S3 bucket due to:
-  - Wrong region
-  - Lack of permission
-  - Bucket/object not publicly accessible

 **Solution:**
-- Ensured S3 bucket and Lambda were in the same region (`us-east-1`).
+- Ensure S3 bucket and Lambda are in the same region (`us-east-1`).
-- Gave `s3:GetObject` permission to the Lambda role.
+- Give `s3:GetObject` permission to the Lambda role.
-- Made sure the file was uploaded correctly and accessible in S3.
+- Make sure the file is uploaded correctly and accessible in S3.

 ---